TJVB/laravel-mail-catchall/README.md

 ## Config
 Set the `MAILCATCHALL_ENABLED` env variable (most used version is to set it in the .env file) to true
-Set the `MAILCATCHALL_RECEIVER` env variable with the email address if the receiver.
+Set the `MAILCATCHALL_RECEIVER` env variable with the email address of the receiver.

 ## Optional config
 You have more options to change in the mailcatchall.php config file.
 You can enable or disable the appending of the receivers to the HTML or text mails.